ietf-wg-cellar/matroska-specification/order_guidelines.md

 ## SeekHead

 If used, the first `SeekHead` Element SHOULD be the first non-`CRC-32` Child Element of the `Segment` Element.
-If a second `SeekHead` Element is used then the first `SeekHead` MUST reference the identity and position of the second `SeekHead`, the second `SeekHead` MUST only reference `Cluster` Elements and not any other Top-Level Element, and the second `SeekHead` MAY be stored in any order relative to the other Top-Level Elements.
-Whether one or two `SeekHead` Elements is used, the `SeekHead` Element(s) MUST reference the identify and position of all Top-Level Elements except for the first `SeekHead`.
+If a second `SeekHead` Element is used then the first `SeekHead` MUST reference the identity and position of the second `SeekHead`, the second `SeekHead` MUST only reference `Cluster` Elements and not any other Top-Level Element already contained within the first `SeekHead`, and the second `SeekHead` MAY be stored in any order relative to the other Top-Level Elements.
+Whether one or two `SeekHead` Element(s) are used, the `SeekHead` Element(s) MUST collectively reference the identity and position of all Top-Level Elements except for the first `SeekHead` itself.

 It is RECOMMENDED that the first `SeekHead` Element be followed by some padding (a `Void` Element) to allow for the `SeekHead` Element to be expanded to cover new Top-Level Elements that could be added to the Matroska file, such as `Tags`, `Chapters` and `Attachments` Elements.